Category Archives: Swedish Royals

 Left to Right: Karls XI’s mother Hedwig Eleonora; Karl XI; his son the future Karl XII; his wife Ulrika Eleonora; his daughter Ulrika Eleonora; his son-in-law Friedrich IV, Duke of Holstein-Gottorp; the mother of Friedrich IV, Duke of Holstein-Gottorp Fredrika Amalia of Denmark, Dowager Duchess of Holstein-Gottorp; and his daughter Hedwig Sofia; Credit – Wikipedia

 The marriage of Karl XI and Ulrika Eleonora was considered a success but the couple had very different personalities.
 Karl was fond of physical activities like hunting and riding while Ulrika enjoyed reading and the fine arts.
-As Queen of Sweden, Ulrika Eleonora had a limited influence on politics and was overshadowed by her mother-in-law.
+As Queen of Sweden, Ulrika Eleonora had limited political influence and was overshadowed by her mother-in-law.
 Even after her son married Ulrika Eleonora, Hedwig Eleonora remained the first lady of the court.
-Foreign ambassadors always paid their respects to Hedwig Eleonora first, and then to Ulrika Eleonora.
+Foreign ambassadors always paid their respects to Hedwig Eleonora first, and then Ulrika Eleonora.
 In 1690, weakened by her seven childbirths, Ulrika Eleonora developed a fatal non-diagnosed illness.
-She died on July 26, 1693, aged 36, after having spent 1692 -1693 in bed, and was buried at Riddarholmen Church in Stockholm, Sweden.
+She died on July 26, 1693, aged 36, after spending 1692 -1693 in bed, and was buried at Riddarholmen Church in Stockholm, Sweden.
 On his deathbed, Karl told his mother that he had not been happy since Ulrika Eleonora’s death.

 Karl XI lying in state; Credit – Wikipedia